TW-Robotics/EasyBot/README.md

 ```
 ros2 launch easyrobot gz.launch.py
 ```
-Attention: Gazebo loads most possibly the wrong plugin and does not treat the joints correctly at this state.

 ## To-Do
 * DH-Convention for EasyRobot
 * MoveIt branch with Moveit Configuration
 * Different Controllers
-* Gazebo Harmonic Integration